Moshi Monsters: The Movie: Plot

 Fame-hungry Katsuma is excited to star in Roary Scrawl's documentary about Monstro City.
 He goes with Poppet and her Moshling pet Mr. Snoodle to meet Roary, and they encounter the other monsters Zommer, Furi, Luvli, and Diavlo.
 Roary also wants the other monsters to star in the movie, which Katsuma begrudgingly accepts.
 The group decides to first visit Buster Bumblechops's museum to see the recently discovered Great Moshling Egg.

 The evil Dr. Strangeglove and his sidekick Fishlips, having captured many Moshlings to turn into Glumps, steal the egg.
 When the monsters arrive at the museum, they find a holographic kit left by Dr. Strangeglove, telling them that he will destroy the egg unless they bring him three items by midnight (microwaveable Oobla Doobla, a Blue Jeepers' tears, and Frosted Rainbow Rox, which can be used together to hatch the egg).

 The monsters set off on a quest to retrieve the three artifacts and take the egg back from Dr. Strangeglove.
 They obtain the Oobla Doobla from a group of Woolly Blue Hoodoos after Zommer defeats them in a game of limbo, but the group ends up accidentally leaving him behind.
 The monsters are then captured by the evil Sweet Tooth; after Diavlo helps them escape, he, Luvli, and Zommer are captured by Dr. Strangeglove.

-Katsuma, Poppet, Mr. Snoodle, and Furi obtain tears from a Blue Jeepers at Jollywood during a started by Bobbi SingSong.
+Katsuma, Poppet, Mr. Snoodle, and Furi obtain tears from a Blue Jeepers at Jollywood during a musical number started by Bobbi SingSong.
 Bobbi teleports the monsters to Mount Sillimanjaro using a "kerfuffle", but Furi wanders off and gets captured.

 While climbing Mount Sillimanjaro, Poppet and Katsuma have an argument and the latter shouts, causing an avalanche.
 They end up trapped in a cave, where Katsuma tearfully admits that it was his fault.
 Poppet cheers him up by singing the song "We Can Do It" and they manage to find the Frosted Rainbow Rox.
 The monsters fight Dr. Strangeglove for the egg at the summit.
 Strangeglove ends up escaping with the three ingredients and the egg, pushes Mr. Snoodle off the mountain, and captures Katsuma and Poppet.

 In Strangeglove's ship, the six monsters are imprisoned and about to be killed while Dr. Strangeglove and Fishlips prepare to hatch the egg into a Glump.
 Mr. Snoodle, having survived his fall, rescues the monsters.
 Together, they free the Moshlings that Strangeglove captured and defeat him with their help.
 The monsters celebrate their victory in Monstro City and return the Great Moshling Egg to the museum just before Mrs. Snoodle hatches from it.